 2.2 oz. lye/sodium hydroxide

 This salt bar recipe follows the rule of 50% salt, 80% coconut oil, 10% butter and 10% (liquid at room temperature) oil.
 I chose to use finely ground pink Himalayan salt in lieu of sea salt for it’s higher mineral content.
 Castor oil was used at 5% to boost the bubbles, and safflower and mango butter were used for their skin conditioning and moisturizing properties in addition to the 20% superfat.
 (The higher superfat counteracts the cleansing effect of the coconut oil so it doesn’t over dry skin and it helps the soap to lather well in the presence of so much salt.)

 The activated charcoal, should you desire to re-size my detox salt bar recipe, was used at 3.125% of the total oil weight.
-I specifically used the coconut activated charcoal powder from Rocky Mountain Essentials for this salt bar recipe.
+I specifically used the coconut activated charcoal powder from Gold Mountain Beauty for this salt bar recipe.
 However, they also offer hardwood activated charcoal powder that you may also use based on your preference as a natural remedy for bloating and gas, detoxification, hangovers and food poisoning.

 In addition, because salt creates such a hard bar, I discounted my water to 35% rather than 33% which is what I typically use.
 This will make you soap easier to cut once unmolded if you are using a loaf mold.
 For silicone molds – I used a combination of Wilton’s 6-Cavity Silicone Heart Mold and Crafter’s Choice Basic Guest Round Silicone Soap Mold – wait an extra day or two to unmold to ensure the soaps come cleanly out of the mold especially if your detox salt bar soaps do not gel.
 (My ultimate detox salt bar recipe yielded six heart shaped soaps and four mini round guest soaps.)